 How To Make Mary Berry Bakewell Tart

-- Make the pastry: In a large bowl, rub the chilled, cubed butter into the flour using your fingertips until the mixture resembles fine breadcrumbs.
+- Make the pastry dough: Mix the plain flour and chilled, cubed butter in a wide bowl.
+Rub the butter into the flour using your fingertips until the mixture looks like fine breadcrumbs with no large yellow lumps.
 Stir in the icing sugar.
-Add the beaten egg and cold water, then mix everything together to form a soft dough.
-Wrap the dough in plastic wrap and chill in the refrigerator for at least 30 minutes.
+Pour in the beaten egg and cold water.
+Use a rounded knife to bring the mixture together until it forms a ball of dough.
+Wrap the pastry in clingfilm and place it in the fridge for 30 minutes so the gluten relaxes.

 Recipe Tips